Ridhwana/rails/guides/source/caching_with_rails.md

 ##### Explicit Dependencies

-Sometimes you'll have template dependencies that can't be derived at all.
-This is typically the case when rendering happens in helpers.
-Here's an example:
+Sometimes Rails cannot see a template dependency on its own.
+This usually happens when the `render` call is hidden inside a helper method.

 ```html+erb
 <%= render_sortable_todolists @project.todolists %>
 ```

-You'll need to use a special comment format to call those out:
+In that case, declare the dependency explicitly with a special comment:

 ```html+erb
 <%# Template Dependency: todolists/todolist %>
 <%= render_sortable_todolists @project.todolists %>
 ```

-In some cases, like a single table inheritance setup, you might have a bunch of explicit dependencies.
-Instead of writing every template out, you can use a wildcard to match any template in a directory:
+In some cases, such as a [single table inheritance](association_basics.html#single-table-inheritance) setup, a helper may render different partials from the same directory.
+Instead of listing each template individually, you can use a wildcard to match the whole directory:

 ```html+erb
 <%# Template Dependency: events/* %>
 <%= render_categorizable_events @person.events %>
 ```

-As for collection caching, if the partial template doesn't start with a clean cache call, you can still benefit from collection caching by adding a special comment format anywhere in the template, like:
+There is also a special comment for collection caching when the cache call is hidden inside a helper.
+If the partial template does not start with a clean cache call, you can add this comment anywhere in the template:

 ```html+erb
 <%# Template Collection: notification %>